Poikilos/EnlivenMinetest/README.md

 ## Known Issues
 * index-example.php should read the size of the chunks -- see near is_file($chunk_genresult_path) in chunkymap.php
-* Show player location (and optionally turn off)
+* optionally hide player location
-* Make a php file that shows the map on an html5 canvas (refresh players every 10 seconds, check for new map chunks every minute)
+* Make a method (in chunkymap.php) to echo the map as an html5 canvas (refresh players every 10 seconds, check for new map chunks every minute)
-* Make players invisible if they stay in one spot too long (consider them logged out by that method alone since not requiring mods)
 * Detect failure of minetestmapper-numpy.py and instead use minetest-mapper if on linux, otherwise show error if neither are present (Windows has no minetest-mapper at least on client 0.4.13)